LeeCombs/LeeCombs.github.io/_posts/2018-06-07-nez-and-tiled-tutorial.md

 tiledMapComponent.renderLayer = (int)RenderLayer.TileMap;
 ```

 That's all it takes!
-If we build the solution, we'll be greeted with out loaded tile map.
+If we build the solution, we'll be greeted with our loaded tile map.

 ![TiledMap](\assets\tiled\FirstTiledBuild.png)